A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers

 Despite the advances of deep learning for RE, several challenging problems still need to be solved in real-world scenarios.
 For example, many relations are ``long-tail'', where only a few frequent relations receive sufficient training examples.
 In contrast, the remaining infrequent relations usually suffer from a lack of labeled training data.
-However, deep learning requires massive amounts of training corpus, which is difficult to be obtained in many real-life applications, especially in \textit{low-resource settings}. \textbf{Distant supervision relation extraction (DSRE)} \cite{yuan2019cross} is particularly appealing, which utilizes knowledge graphs (KGs) to generate labeled training data automatically.
+However, deep learning requires massive amounts of training corpus, which is difficult to obtain in many real-life applications, especially in \textit{low-resource settings}. \textbf{Distant supervision relation extraction (DSRE)} \cite{yuan2019cross} is particularly appealing as it leverages existing structured information, such as knowledge graphs (KGs) and databases, to generate labeled training data automatically.
 Nevertheless, distant supervision techniques may suffer from the wrong labeling problem and fail to handle long-tail relations with limited labeled instances.
 Therefore, \textbf{few-shot relation extraction (FSRE)} with limited labeled training samples has become a hot research topic \cite{Qu2020FewshotRE,chen2022knowprompt}.